Your Expert Guide: Spring break with kids (Mexico 2026)

 Ruins in Chiapas

-The most famous ruins to visit in the state of Chiapas are those of Palenque.
-There are others, too, including Yaxchilan and Bonampak.
+The most famous ruins to visit in the state of Chiapas are those of Palenque but, of course, there are others, too, including Yaxchilan and Bonampak.
 This state in southern Mexico is one of my favourite options for a family road trip.

 Also in Chiapas: San Cristobal de las Casas, a gorgeous mountain town, Lagos de Montebello (possible to nip to into Guatemala from here), waterfalls (see above)